GaryNanTie/Elegant/README.md

 The 'FreD' file introduces deep learning in the 2-dimensional frequency domain via tensors akin to word embedding, to forecast nonlinear multivariate time series.

 The 'HPNN' file introduces homotopy perturbation neural networks to parsimoniously solve general non-linear regression problems.
+Inspired by He’s homotopy perturbation method, we introduce a new deep learning technique to solve regression problems.
+Essentially, a homotopy is constructed that deforms a linear problem to our desired non-linear regression problem.